jakcodex/muledump/docs/setuptools/index.md

 # Muledump SetupTools

-Muledump SetupTools is designed to make management and usage of Muledump easy on all users from small the very large.
+Muledump SetupTools is designed to make management and usage of Muledump easy on all users from small to the very large.
 At its very basic, SetupTools will guide you through a quick setup of Muledump and get you working without ever needing to touch a config file.
 It requires no prior knowledge of code structure or concepts.

 For new users this means a quick and easy setup of Muledump.
 For returning users it means restoring all account data, options, and settings with only a few clicks.

 ## Basic Setup and Usage

-#### New Users - First Time Setup
+### New Users - First Time Setup

 Open ```muledump.html``` and you will be presented with the first time user guide.
 It will take care of the legwork of getting you up and running.

-#### Existing Users - Convert to SetupTools
+### Existing Users - Convert to SetupTools

 If you are an existing Muledump user prior to version 0.8, SetupTools is disabled by default when it detects a new user with an accounts.js file.
 This is because SetupTools is meant to be as minimally invasive as possible.